 - 1. The major types of insurance (Table 1)

 - a.
 Medicare

 - b.
 Medicaid and CHIP

 - c.
 Private insurance

 - 2. Managed care (Table 2)

 - a.
 Medicare

 - b.
 Medicaid

 - c.
 All managed care including Medicare, Medicaid, and private insurance

-- 3. Uninsured (Tables 3).
+- 3. Information on expected payers that may cover patients who are uninsured (Table 3).

 The information presented is similar for each topic and is presented in tabular format.
 Tables 1-3 include where to find information on the HCUP expected payer definitions and how that may differ from definitions used for American Community Survey (ACS) population estimates or Centers for Medicare & Medicaid Services (CMS) enrollment counts.
 These tables also identify where to find information on how 2011 State-specific discharge counts by expected payer from the SID compare to 2011 ACS population estimates or CMS enrollment figures once the definitions are aligned.
-Referenced page numbers refer to the appropriate Methods Series report or Supplement..
+Referenced page numbers refer to the appropriate Methods Series report or Supplement.